pgrabolosa/gfxhelper/README.md

 TODO: a better documentation + release.

+## Mac Support

+The Mac support supposes you compiled and installed Gtk+3 on your Mac:

+  1. Follow the steps from [Building GTK-OSX](https://wiki.gnome.org/Projects/GTK+/OSX/Building) - mind to substitute `meta-gtk-osx-gtk3` for `meta-gtk-osx-core` as we requires Gtk3 instead of Gtk2.
+Compiling takes some time but the process is quite straightforward.
+  2. Get the GTK [Bundler](https://wiki.gnome.org/Projects/GTK+/OSX/Bundling) which will let you create "regular" looking Mac apps with Gtk+3 embedded.

 ## Documentation

 Partially out of date documentation and extra information can be found on the previous home (no sources there):